gvwilson/thirdbit/src/fiction/iffy/index.md

 She held her breath as the noise peaked and softened.
 Metal clicked softly on metal in the silence that followed.
-She heard the faint *shing shing shing* of a large-gauge pipe being screwed together.
+She heard the faint *shing shing shing* of a pipe being screwed together.
 What was Edson making?

 The hum grew louder again.